ILIAS-eLearning/ILIAS/docs/documentation/docs-guidelines.md

 # Docs Guidelines

 This guidelines direct authors in creating, naming and writing files providing information such as guidelines, how-tos, tutorials, examples or abouts.
+If you want to propose changes to any of the doc files, please make a PR agains trunk and label it with 'JourFixe'.
+Further, please consult the [contributing](contributing.md) file for further information about collaborating in this project.

 ## Location
 When such new information is to be added, the following points need to be considered